 Chinese Medicine may have a solution for you

-Menopause itself is not a disease.
-It is normal physiological change, nature’s way of slowing down the aging process in women past child-bearing age.
+Menopause and perimenopause itself is not a disease.
+It is normal physiological change, generic viagra nature’s way of slowing down the aging process in women past child-bearing age.
 Unfortunately, many women do not traverse this cusp quickly and smoothly.

 - Hot Flashes